All Episodes

 Part of what we need to do, what the next president has to do, and this is part of our judgment.

-Is to to uh send a message to the world that we are going to invest in issues like education.
+This is part of how we are going to keep America safe, is to send a message to the world that we are going to invest in issues like education.

-Now, here he goes again with this there's things wrong with our country, and we're going to show the world this and show the world that invest in education.
+Now, here he goes again with this, there's things wrong with our country, and we're going to show the world this and show the world that invest in education.

 Education is as big a mess as the subprime mortgage mess is.